Kiran7007/Interview-Preparation/kotlin/kotlin.md

 ### Answer

-- **In plain words:** A function that may suspend without blocking a thread; continuation-based.
+** A function that may suspend without blocking a thread; continuation-based.
 - **What to watch for:** Don’t call blocking APIs without `withContext`; don’t perform heavy work on `Main`.
 - **Example:** Retrofit suspend endpoints + repository mapping.